-4) Plug the power cable and the battery back to your laptop.
+4) Plug the power cable and the battery back into your laptop.

 5) Power on your computer.
 Then check to see if this fixes your keyboard.

 Filter Keys is a feature that makes your keyboard ignore brief or repeated keystrokes.
-It sometimes lead to a laptop keyboard not working issue.
+It sometimes leads to the issue of the laptop keyboard not working.
 You can try disabling Filter Keys to sort this issue out.

 1) Click the Start menu (the Windows logo) at the bottom left of your screen.
-Then click Settings (in Windows 10) or Control Panel (in Windows 7).
+Then click Settings.

 2) Click Ease of Access.

 4) Disable the Filter Keys function (switch off Filter Keys or uncheck Turn on Filter Keys).